encompasses a broad spectrum of housing, from age-restricted

 centers, senior apartments, continuing care retirement communities,

-congregate housing, and even active adult communities.
+senior care, congregate housing, and even active adult communities.

 Community types include Active Adult Communities - Independent

 Living Retirement Community - Continuing Care Retirement Community

 - CCRC Assisted Living Centers - Senior Apartments

 Senior Real Estate

 -SRES designees often take

 more time explaining the process of buying and selling in